-In Northeast DC’s "Little Rome”, you’ll find Catholic churches, monasteries and schools plus art galleries and homey restaurants.
+In Northeast DC’s "Little Rome," you’ll find Catholic churches, monasteries and schools, plus art galleries and homey restaurants.

 Located on a hill four miles north of the U.S. Capitol, Brookland earns its nickname of “Little Rome” with a swath of churches, schools and chapels catering to the Catholic community.
-Arty attractions and casual restaurants – many beer-driven – also make it worth exploring.
+Arty attractions and casual restaurants – many beer-focused – also make it worth exploring.

 The Basilica of the National Shrine of the Immaculate Conception pays tribute to Mary with dozens of chapels.
 Look for tributes to her different incarnations, including a colorful, mosaic-tiled one devoted to South America’s Virgin of the Guadalupe and a serene space honoring Our Lady Queen of Peace.

 Discover Brookland's thriving dining scene